 Pursuant to paragraph 83 of the MOA, MPD submitted a draft Chain of Command Investigations Manual to DOJ on October 25, 2002.
 DOJ provided comments on the manual on March 26, 2003.
 Paragraph 83 requires that, among other things, the manual "provide investigative templates to assist investigators."
 Because MPD wanted to include these investigative templates in the PPMS, final templates had to be submitted to PPMS development vendors by January 12, 2004.
 In order to facilitate the templates' inclusion in the PPMS development process, DOJ agreed to provide an expedited review of the draft administrative investigative templates that MPD submitted on December 30, 2003.
 On January 7, 2004, DOJ provided its preliminary approval of the templates subject to MPD's acceptance of certain suggested changes to the templates.
 On January 12, 2004, MPD provided the final revised templates to DOJ and the PPMS development contractor, IBM/Motorola.
 MPD submitted a revised draft of the Chain of Command Investigations Manual to DOJ for approval on February 26, 2004.
-DOJ returned comments on the Chain of Command Investigations General Order and Chain of Command Investigations Manual on June 29, 2004, and MPD is currently reviewing those comments.91
+DOJ returned comments on the Chain of Command Investigations General Order and Chain of Command Investigations Manual on June 29, 2004.110

-In response to the recommendations contained in the OIM's April 9, 2004 memorandum entitled "Technical Assistance Related to MPD's Chain of Command Investigations," MPD revised its misconduct investigation template and created a "preliminary" misconduct investigation template.
+In response to the recommendations contained in the OIM's April 9, 2004 memorandum entitled "Technical Assistance Related to MPD's Chain of Command Investigations," MPD revised its misconduct investigative template and created a "preliminary" misconduct investigative template.
 These templates were submitted for DOJ's review on June 7, 2004, and DOJ returned comments on September 24, 2004.
-MPD is currently considering DOJ's comments.92